ORNL/cpp-proposals-pub/D1673/blas_interface.md

 make use of one aspect of expression templates, namely modifying the array access operator.
 However, we intend these functions for use only as in-place modifications of arguments of a function call.
-Also, when modifying `mdspan`, these functions merely view the same data that their input `mdspan` views.
-They introduce no more potential for dangling references than `mdspan` itself.
-The use of views like `mdspan` is self-documenting; it tells users that they need to take responsibility for scope of the viewed data.
+Also, when modifying `basic_mdspan`, these functions merely view the same data that their input `basic_mdspan` views.
+They introduce no more potential for dangling references than `basic_mdspan` itself.
+The use of views like `basic_mdspan` is self-documenting; it tells users that they need to take responsibility for scope of the viewed data.
+We permit applying these functions to the container `basic_mdarray` (see D1684R0), but this has no more risk of dangling references than `vector::data` does.

 ### Banded matrix layouts

-This proposal omits the banded and packed banded matrix types.
+This proposal omits banded matrix types.
 It would be easy to add the required layouts and specializations of algorithms later.
-The packed and unpacked symmetric and triangular layouts in this proposal cover the major concerns that authors of banded layouts would encounter, like nonstrided layouts, and layouts where users are not allowed to write to all multi-indices in the Cartesian product of extents.
+The packed and unpacked symmetric and triangular layouts in this proposal cover the major concerns that would arise in the banded case, like nonstrided and nonunique layouts, and matrix types that forbid access to some multi-indices in the Cartesian product of extents.

 ### Tensors